-This chapter describes how to work with the dashboards that you may already have.
-It discusses the following topics:
+This page describes how to work with the dashboards that you may already have.

 Depending on the system configuration and the configuration of the dashboard, a dashboard might include zero, one, or two worklist areas on the right.